Free: Healthy 5-Ingredient Meals EbookGet It Now

 Have you been missing your favorite Indian takeout meal?
 Then this easy chicken curry recipe is for you!
 It’s surprisingly simple to make at home.
-Chicken coconut curry is rich and warming, with a little spice and a whole lot of coconut cream curry flavor.
+Chicken coconut curry is rich and warming, with a little spice and a whole lot of coconut cream curry flavor, just like my coconut curry soup.
 Serve it over rice for a classic taste, but it would also be fantastic over cauliflower rice.

 Why This Is My Best Chicken Curry Recipe